here are some photo’s of the girls ripping on day two of the contest, held at Burleigh Heads, Australia

 These are the waves on sandbanks and reefs of Canggu…I’ve been here before but never realized it has such potential….and what a vibe…Oakley has put on a amazing effort and show for junior surfing…the best I’ve seen…well done to the Oakley crew…very professional.

-waves surfed….and this seems to be the outlook of the Oakley team…they try and take us to the best waves possible…..and they got it spot on.
+I realize that for surfers the measurement of the success of a surfing contest is the quality of the waves surfed….and this seems to be the outlook of the Oakley team…they try and take us to the best waves possible…..and they got it spot on.

 “My friends”